Independent PhD - Tuition Fee Free

 Get more information on recognition of foreign qualifications at the Danish Agency for Higher Education.

-.
+Cover Letter.
 The cover letter should consist of one single page and should mention the suggested supervisor as well as the suggested research group the applicant wishes to join at ITU.
-Statement of Purpose

 - If the applicant works with interdisciplinary approaches, including social sciences and humanities perspectives, the statement of purpose should also include a motivated choice of theory and method and an empirical basis for the research.